hyman-m/tinyrpc/CONTRIBUTING.md

 First of all, thanks for your contribution, you can participate in this project in the following ways:

-* crete a new pull request
+* Create a new pull request
-* report a bug
+* Report a bug
-* create new issues
+* Create new issues
-* contribute documentation
+* Contribute documentation
-* give us any suggestions, such as bad code, performance, etc...
+* Provide any suggestions, such as bad code, performance, etc...

 ## Contribution steps

-* Fork the project to your own github.
+* Fork the project to your own GitHub account.

-* Clone the project to local.
+* Clone the project to local machine.
 * Add code and corresponding test file.
-* Push code and create a pull request.
+* Push the code and create a pull request.

 ## Attention

 Your code should comply with the following principles：

-* All code should tested in your local environment, try to avoid bugs.
+* All code should be tested in your local environment to avoid bugs.

-* All public methods should have the corresponding test method.
+* All public methods should have corresponding test methods.

-- All code should have gone through `go fmt`
+- All codes should have gone through `go fmt`
-- All code should have gone through `goimports`
-- All code should pass `go vet`
+- All codes should pass `go vet`